 Jack Pollexfen, the scriptwriter of this film, wrote and produced a further sequel in the same vein, The Daughter of Dr Jekyll in 1957 starring Gloria Talbott.

-The film begins with a prologue set in 1860, where Mr. Hyde is chased down in the streets of London, after murdering his wife at their Soho flat.
+The film begins with a prologue set in 1860, where Mr Hyde is chased down in the streets of London, after murdering his wife at their Soho flat.
 He escapes to the house of Doctor Jekyll, where he prepares the potion that will transform him back to the respected doctor.
 Unfortunately, the mob has already set the house ablaze.
-The flames drive Hyde at the top floor, and in attempt to leap to the ground, he meets his demise when he falls to the ground.
-As he dies, he changes back to Doctor Jekyll.
+The flames drive Hyde at the top floor, and in an attempt to leap to the ground, he meets his demise when he falls to the ground.
+As he dies, he changes back to Jekyll.

 Thirty years later, Edward Jekyll, now fiance to Utterson’s niece Lynn and a student of Royal Academy of Science, is expelled from the academy because of his peculiar and unorthodox experiments.
 Edward is unaware that he is actually Henry Jekyll’s son, and when he inherits the Jekyll Mansion, Doctor Lanyon tells him his tragic father’s story…

 “Much to the disappointment of the audience, Eddie Jekyll never turns into Hyde, no matter how hard he and Lanyon try to re-create the original doctor’s experiments.
 Thus, Son of Doctor Jekyll can scarcely be designated a horror film…” AllMovie